The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: Connection to Newtonian Friedman Equation

 \section{Connection to Newtonian Friedman Equation}

-Next, we apply the obtained scaling solution to cosmology in order to explain the evolution of the universe.
-Our strategy is to describe the concept of a cosmic fluid in terms of Newtonian cosmology, which we use because relativistic effects are not of great significance in this context.
-In this case, there is no need for a global reference point; thus, a \emph{scale factor} $a(t)$ can be introduced which contains the entire time evolution that affects our chosen reference frame.
-Henceforth, the relative distances in time can be denoted in this term:
+We apply the obtained scaling solution to cosmology and explain the evolution of the Universe.
+Our strategy is to describe a concept of cosmic fluid in Newtonian cosmology, which is applied since relativistic effects are less significant.
+In this case, there is no need for a global reference point.
+Thus a \emph{scale-factor} $a(t)$ can be induced which contains all of the time evolution that affects our chosen reference frame.
+Henceforward, the relative distances in time can be denoted in this term,

 where $R(t)$ is a continuous function and $l$ is real number.
-In this chapter, we use classical conservation equations to show the connection between the obtained self-similar solution and the traditional Friedmann equations.
+In this chapter, we have used classical conservation equations to show the connection between the obtained self-similar solution and the traditional Friedmann equations.

-\subsection{Connection to the Expansion Rate}
+\subsection{Connection to the expansion rate}